kimdoyo5/StuffModelML/README.md

 When the pitcher releases the ball later (i.e. more release_extension), both release_pos_x and release_pos_z will drop (closer to pivot point)—so the arm angle doesn't change much.

+### Pitch-by-Pitch Gyro Angle Estimation
+Currently, BaseballSavant only offers average "active spin" for a given pitch type, pitcher, and year.
+'Pitch-by-Pitch Gyro Angle Estimation' estimates pitch-by-pitch gyro angle based on:
+- pitch_type_gyro_deg: inferred from active_spin
+- release_speed_diff: release_speed change from average (for pitcher's pitch_type's year)
+- spin_direction_diff: spin_direction change from average (for pitcher's pitch_type's year)
+- spin_rate_diff: spin_rate change from average (for pitcher's pitch_type's year)
+- arm_angle_diff: arm_angle change from average (for pitcher's pitch_type's year)
+- ssw_tilt: inferred - observed spin axis

+The predictor variables were fit to a linear model, categorized by: Fastball, Breaking, Offspeed (Pitches that were 'none of the above' were noted NA.)
+- Fastball: Multiple R^2:  0.3801, Adjusted R^2:  0.3799, p-value: < 2.2e-16
+- Breaking: Multiple R^2:  0.6783, Adjusted R^2:  0.6782, p-value: < 2.2e-16
+- Offspeed: No correlations
+    - Unfortunately, offspeeds showed no relationships even when split into reverse/non-reverse categories
+- We found no other models to be superior; this model doesn't appear to overfit.

+*Screwballs are assumed to have reverse gyro; Sinkers if their SSW goes in opposite direction; Changeups if they have lower efficiency than the pitcher's highest-efficiency fastball.
+All other pitches are assumed to have non-reverse gyro.

+### Trajectory Calculator
+Incomplete

+### Late Movement Calculator
+Incomplete